saylordotorg/course_cs202/Unit05.md

+---
+layout: default
+title: "CS202: Discrete Structures"
+course_description: "An introduction to the mathematical foundations from discrete mathematics that are used for analyzing computer algorithms for correctness and performance.
+This course introduces models of computation, including finite state machines and Turing machines."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Set Theory** <span id="5"></span>
 *Computer scientists often find themselves working with sets of homogeneous or heterogeneous values.
 Scientists have devised set theory